fserb/bkc/pages/bouncing/bouncing.md

 ```

 For the particles updates, we do the `pos` and `angle` updates with the simple
 integration as we did for control points.
+One small detail is that our angular
+velocity reduces with the size of the particle.
 We call `bounce()` to allow the
 particles to bounce on the borders of the screen.
 This is surprisingly
 effective to give the particles some "weight" and make them feel real.